Skip to main content

 caution

-There are many situations where you may want to interact with an external system to perform validation of a transfer.
-For instance, if a bank wishes to charge fees per transfer, they need a way to validate that.
-Or imagine if you want to only send someone funds after they have completed some actions, like moving money into an escrow account.
-M10 solves these use cases through our initiate and commit system.
-Readers who know about two-phase commit protocols will find this familiar.
+There are situations where you want to interact with an external system to validate a transfer.
+For instance, a bank wants to screen a transaction for fraud before completion.
+DRM solves such use cases through our initiate-and-commit system.
+Readers familiar with two-phase commit protocols will find themselves comfortable with this concept.

 Model